carlhillit/blog/aboutme.md

 permalink: /aboutme/
 ---

-I'm an IT professional that blogs about systems management and automation.
+I'm an IT professional that blogs about systems management, automation, and any other tech thing I happen to be into.